As an admin of a Salesforce org on the EU11 instance, we would like to notify you of an upcoming instance refresh maintenance.

 Do I need to take action?

 We have reviewed the information provided by Salesforce and have come to the conclusion that you only need to take action if you reference the instance in for example custom buttons or if you retrieve data like jobs, campus events and contacts via the webservice as described in this article.
-If you have a career website via Connexys, we will carry out the necessary change so you don't have to take action on this.
 Make sure other parties, for example intranet, also perform the necessary change if applicable.

 The endpoint you currently use to retrieve the data via the webservice, will probably refer to the instance EU11.
 Since this name will change, you need to change the endpoint.